 Construction of the original Lake Pleasant dam was completed in 1927.
-The multiple-arch concrete dam stored Agua Fria River for the Maricopa Water District (MWD).
+This multiple-arch concrete dam stored Agua Fria River for the Maricopa Water District (MWD).
 It was named Waddell Dam in 1964 to honor Donald Waddell, a partner in the investment firm that helped MWD to finance the dam.